Jennifer's Body: Plot

-Anita "Needy" Lesnicki, once an insecure and studious teenager living in the small town of Devil's Kettle, Minnesota, is now a violent asylum inmate who narrates the story as a flashback while in solitary confinement.
+Anita "Needy" Lesnicki, once an insecure and studious teenager living in the small town of Devil's Kettle, Minnesota, has become a violent asylum inmate who narrates the story as a flashback while in solitary confinement.

 Since childhood, Needy has been best friends with Jennifer Check, a popular and beautiful high school color guard flag spinner, despite the two having little in common.
 Jennifer often mistreats and dominates Needy, who is too in awe of her to stand up for herself.
 One night, Jennifer takes Needy to a local dive bar to attend a concert by the indie rock band Low Shoulder.
 A fire engulfs the bar, killing several people.
 Jennifer, in shock from the fire, leaves with the band even though Needy tells her not to.
 Later that evening, she appears in Needy's kitchen, covered in blood, and attempts to eat a rotisserie chicken.
-She immediately vomits a trail of black fluid and almost bites Needy's neck, but retreats and leaves.
+She immediately vomits a trail of black fluid and almost bites Needy's neck but retreats and leaves.

 The next morning at school, Jennifer appears fine and dismisses Needy's concerns, appearing apathetic to the fire tragedy.
-She seduces the school's football captain and lures him into the woods where she disembowels and cannibalizes him.
-Meanwhile, Low Shoulder gains popularity due to their falsely rumored heroism during the fire, and offer to make a charity appearance at the school's spring formal.
+She seduces Jonas, the school's football captain and lures him into the woods, where she disembowels and cannibalizes him.
+Meanwhile, Low Shoulder gains popularity due to their falsely rumored heroism during the fire and earns a cult following status.

 A month later, Jennifer becomes ill and listless.
-She accepts a date with school alternative/emo Colin, whom she invites to an abandoned house; once there she brutally kills and devours him.
+She accepts a date with school alternative/emo Colin, whom she invites to an abandoned house; once there, she brutally kills and devours him.
 While Needy and her boyfriend Chip have sex, Needy senses something dreadful has happened and has a disturbing vision of a demonic Jennifer.
-She flees back home but on the way she is accosted by Jennifer, who is drenched in blood.
-After making it home unhurt, Needy finds a revitalized and amorous Jennifer in her bed.
-Jennifer attempts to seduce Needy by kissing her; Needy initially reciprocates but then comes to her senses and demands an explanation.
+She flees back home, but on the way, she runs into a blood-soaked Jennifer on the road.
+After returning home unhurt, Needy finds a revitalized and amorous Jennifer in her bed.
+Jennifer attempts to seduce Needy by kissing her; Needy initially reciprocates but then comes to her senses.